 - Aviation accidents

 - Pedestrian accidents

 We seek full and fair compensation on behalf of people injured by the negligence and wrongdoing of others.

-We work hard to pursue compensation on behalf of our clients for medical expenses, pain, and suffering lost wages and other available forms of available relief.
+Joe I. Zaid & Associates will work hard to pursue compensation on behalf of our clients for medical expenses, pain, and suffering lost wages and other available forms of available relief.

-We have unique experience in cases involving serious injuries and wrongful death.
+Our team has unique experience in cases involving serious injuries and wrongful death.
 We select cases carefully and handle each case with competence and care.